zzehli/study-notes/js_notes.md

 ## Concepts
 * Middleware: Middleware functions are functions that have access to the request object (req), the response object (res), and the next middleware function in the application's request-response cycle.
 The next middleware function is commonly denoted by a variable named `next`. [https://expressjs.com/en/guide/using-middleware.html]
   * Express is a routing and middleware web framework that has minimal functionality of its own: An Express application is essentially a series of middleware function calls.
+  * > If you've ever used a library like Express or Koa, you might already be familiar with the idea of adding middleware to customize behavior.
+In these frameworks, middleware is some code you can put between the framework receiving a request, and the framework generating a response.
+For example, Express or Koa middleware may add CORS headers, logging, compression, and more.
+The best feature of middleware is that it's composable in a chain.
+You can use multiple independent third-party middleware in a single project.
+From Redux Doc [https://redux.js.org/tutorials/fundamentals/part-4-store]